GetDKAN/dkan/docs_assets/pages/guide_data_dictionaries.md

 3. Enter a name for your data dictionary that will serve as its identifier.
 4. Define the fields for your data dictionary
 5. Click the "Save" button.
-6. From the DKAN menu, seclect Data Dictionary -> Settings.
+6. From the DKAN menu, select Data Dictionary -> Settings.
 7. Select "Sitewide" from the Dictionary Mode options.
 8. Type in the name of the data-dictionary you created in step 3.
 9. Click the "Save configuration" button.